kuasha227/travel/README.md

 You can start editing the page by modifying `src/App.jsx`.
 The page auto-updates as you edit the file.

-## Deploy on Vercel
+## Deploy on Netlify
-Check out our [This Project On Vercel](https://travelworld-web.netlify.app/) for more details.
+Check out our [This Project On Netlify](https://travelworld-web.netlify.app/) for more details.